|A+ Certification Preparation

 - Synthesize the program (software) to the appropriate hardware electrical connection.

 - ELEC 10 students will be able to recognize standard symbols used in electronic schematic diagrams.

-- ELEC 10 students will demonstrate proficiency in the assembly of an electromechanical system
+- ELEC 10 students will demonstrate proficiency in the assembly and programming of an electromechanical system

 |Lab Studies Electronics